Art Omi: Architecture 2018

 Gregory previously worked for Pritzker Prize laureate Renzo Piano as part of the design team for the Whitney Museum of American Art and the headquarters building for the High Line park in New York City.

-Jennifer Newsom & Tom Carruthers, USA
+Jennifer Newsom and Tom Carruthers, USA

 Dream The Combine is the creative practice of architects and artists Jennifer Newsom and Tom Carruthers, based in Minneapolis, MN.
 Partners in work and life, we create site-specific installations exploring metaphor, imaginary environments, and perceptual uncertainties that cast doubt on our known understanding of the world.